aovnkv/classic-arcade-game-clone/README.md

 ## Instructions

-The game's goal is to reach the water on top as many times as possible.
+The game's goal is to reach the water on top as many times as possible and the score will double.
 You should use the keyboard arrow keys to move the hero and avoid collisions with the bugs.
+You have at least 3 lives.
 After every round (when the water is reached) the speed of the enemies will raise.
 Player can restart the game any time by clicking &#10227;
 Good luck!